fluree/docs.flur.ee/src/content/0.13.0/docs/query/analytical-query.md

 [where](#where-clause) | yes | A collection of tuples which contain matching logic and variable binding.
 The where clause can also contain [unions](#unions), [intermediate aggregate](#intermediate-aggregate-values) values, [binds](#bind), [optional](#optional) clauses, [filter](#filter) clauses.
 [optional](#optional-clauses) | no | A set of tuples, which are optional.
 In other words, if there is no match, `null` will be added to the matching pattern, rather than removing that pattern.
 [filter](#filter) | no | A set of filters and optional filters.
-[prefixes](#prefixes-and-querying-across-sources) | no | A map of sources, this is usually used for specifying external databases.
+[prefixes](#prefixes-and-querying-across-sources) | no | A map of sources, this is usually used for specifying external ledgers.
 `block` | no | Optional time-travel query specified by block number, duration, or wall-clock time as a ISO-8601 formatted string.
 `limit` | no | Optional limit (integer) of results to include.
 Default is 100.
 `orderBy` | no | Optional variable (string) or two-tuple where the first element is "ASC" or "DESC" and the second element is the variable name.
 For example, `"?favNums"` or `["ASC", "?favNums"]`